Ocramius/ocramius.github.com/source/_posts/2017-01-25-on-aggregates-and-external-context-interactions.md

 ~~~

 <p>
-    We can obviously continue with what this enables, but I think that it is all clear,
+    We can obviously continue with what this enables, but I think that it is all very clear,
-    so I will just list it here:
+    so I will just list it here to keep things short and nice:
 </p>

 <ol>